Article last updated on the 2nd of September, 2022.

 At this point, we can save and publish the process and start using it to create companies using data from our endpoint.

-Before we do this however, we will configure the system to automatically fill in the VAT number in our form with CVR data from our endpoint when we select a result in the Title field.
+Before we do this, however, we will configure the system to automatically fill in the Title field in our form with the newest name of the selected company from our endpoint.

-First, we close the Data binding panel for the title field:
+First, we close the Data binding panel for the CVR Number field:

-- In the Data binding panel for the Title field, click the "Close" button.
+- In the Data binding panel for the CVR Number field, click the "Close" button.

-- Next, we expand the options for the "VAT Number" field.
+- Next, we expand the options for the "Title" field.

 - for the "Value" field, we click the "Advanced" button.

-- In this instance, we want to use an expression to tell the system to take information from the data binding of the Title field and fill the VAT number with some data from the endpoint response for the title.
-In the configuration panel for the VAT number field, under "View" we click "Advanced".
+- In this instance, we want to use an expression to tell the system to take information from the data binding of the CVR Number field and fill the Title with some data from the endpoint response.
+In the configuration panel for the Title field, under "View" we click "Advanced".

-- In the "Expression" section, we type in the expression which lets the system know to fill the VAT Number field with data from the Title data binding.
+- In the "Expression" section, we type in the expression which lets the system know to fill the Title field with data from the CVR Number data binding.
 The "getValue" method helps us get a value from another field.
 We need to provide the getValue method with a field which has a data binding set up to get a response from a Http endpoint.
-In this case, the Title field from the EntityForm is set up to be filled in using a response from a Http endpoint, and the response also includes the CVR number of the company we look up.
-We therefore provide "EntityForm.Title" as the first parameter of the getValue method.
-Note that for the first parameter, you must use the internal field name of the field.
-For the second parameter of the getValue method, we need to provide the property name of the Http endpoint response which value we want to fill the VAT number field with.
-In this case, we want the VAT Number field to be filled with the CVR number which is provided by the Http endpoint response.
-That property in the response is called "CVRNummer", so we type that in as the second parameter.
+In this case, the CVR Number field from the EntityForm is set up to be filled in using a response from a Http endpoint, and the response also includes the most recent name of the company we look up.
+We therefore provide "EntityForm.wpCVR" as the first parameter of the getValue method.
+Note that for the first parameter, you must use the internal field name of the field, hence the "wpCVR", which is the internal name of the CVR Number field.
+For the second parameter of the getValue method, we need to provide the property name of the Http endpoint response which value we want to fill the Title field with.
+In this case, we want the Title field to be filled with the most recent name of the company which is provided by the Http endpoint response.
+That property in the response is called "virksomhedMetadata.nyesteNavn.navn", so we type that in as the second parameter.
 The full expression is then the following:

-- We can now close the configuration panel for the VAT number field.
+- We can now close the configuration panel for the Title field.

 We can now also save and publish the process: